 Yesterday ended the Jewish holiday of Shavuot, one of the major observances of the Jewish year.
 Jewish “days” actually begin at night.
 The festival of Shavuot (“Weeks” or “Pentecost”) is also known in our tradition as z’man matan toratenu—“The Time of the Giving of Our Torah.”
-I have some thoughts.
+I had some thoughts I wrote late at night.
+I posted it here, unedited, some small typos included.

 After dinner on the first night of Shavuot there is a practice called Tikkun Leyl Shavuot.
 It is a practice of a study session well into the night.
 We study Torah, Talmud, commentaries, commentaries on the commentaries, and other topics you feel compelled to study which will help us build a better world and self (a progressive contemporary Jewish practice).
 Some study until dawn!
 Then, after waking up, some Jews choose to keep studying all day again.
 We study and learn together in synagogues and in homes.
 In the modern age, we can come together and study with others across the nation and the world virtually.
 Just as valuable as ever is time spent ruminating and investigating alone too.